 - Works written and/or premiered after January 1, 1949 are eligible for nomination.

 - may have already received a premiere performance;

 - must not have been commercially recorded (such works are ineligible); and

-- must be at least fifteen (15) minutes and no longer than twenty-five (25) minutes in duration.
+- must be at least fifteen (15) minutes and no longer than twenty (20) minutes in duration.

-- Nominations may be submitted by individuals and institutions of all nationalities, faiths, backgrounds and affiliations.
+- Nominations may be submitted by individuals and institutions of all nationalities, faiths, backgrounds and communities.

-- Composers of nominated works may be of any age, experience level, gender identity, affiliation and level of experience.
+- Composers of nominated works may be of any nationality, faith, age, gender, background and level of experience.

 - Any nominator (individual or institution) may submit a maximum of two (2) nomination packages, each of which must be for a different composer and their work.

 - Eligible works must be shown to be relevant to the field of Jewish music (a written explanatory note must be provided.)
 Please see below the Foundation’s definition of ‘What is Jewish Music’ to ensure that the nominated work complies.
 All works that do not comply with this definition will be disqualified.

 The Nomination Package

 Please note: all documents and media must be submitted electronically via the online application portal on or by Friday May 5, 2023.

 All Nomination Packages must include: